spacemeshos/product/product_plan.md

 ## Release 1.0

 ### Release Highlights
 This 1.0 release extends the payment channels capabilities to generalized state channels.
-This enables apps to offload users app state from the Spacemesh blockmesh to achieve greater scale and faster performance.
+This enables apps to offload some or all of users app state from the Spacemesh blockmesh or from the cloud, to achieve greater scale and faster performance while not sacrificing security and users data privacy.

 ### Release features and components
 1. `Generalized state channels` - offload app state from the blockmesh